NicoleNG18/NicoleNG18/README.md

 From my first touch to it, programming grabbed me.
 I like creating new things and developing new features.
 All technologies are very interesting to me and I want to learn more and more, because the more you learn, the cooler things you do. :grinning:

+During my Spring Advanced course I made my first mini website called Food Delivery.
+If you want, go and take a look at it from the repository below.